Webinar

 Is your address really a PO box?: It may be a real address, but if that house or business is part of a "post office box only" postal area, you're not going to get a solid validation on it.
 So check and see if you're testing an address that won't be registered with the postal system due to the local service structure.

 For US addresses, there are a number of tools that can do this for you.
 In fact, we can do it, and it won't cost you a dime.
-Just plug in the city, state, and 9 digit ZIP Code into our address verification demo and we'll give you a quick breakdown of the ZIP Code, including its "type."
+Just plug in the city, state, and 9 digit ZIP Code into our address verification tool and we'll give you a quick breakdown of the ZIP Code, including its "type."
 If the type is "S" (for "standard") then your address is just invalid.
 But if the type is "P" (for "PO box"), then you need to know the box number if you ever intend to get mail to those recipients.

 Something else you should know: if you do know the PO box number (or think you know it), you can validate it, just like you would a physical address.
 It means the same thing: it's a real address, and it's currently being used.
 Here, we can show you how to send mail to a PO box